AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.getChildAt(0).getChildAt(2).getChildAt(5);
 ```

+To learn more, you can look at samples in the subsections below, since these methods are used in most of them.

+### Reading

+To read data, use the {api:anychart.data.Tree.DataItem#get}get(){api method of {api:anychart.data.Tree class}anychart.data.Tree{api}.
+It returns the value of an item's data field with a given name.

-In the sample below, the number of the root item's children and the name of the last child are displayed in the title of the chart:
+In the sample below, this method is used to display the name of the last child in the title of the chart:

 ```
 // get the number of children